votealign/askbot-devel/README.md

 * [askbot/conf/words.py](askbot/conf/words.py)

 The compiled translations (*.mo) are created from *.po files using `gettext`.
 Default (English) phrases are located in words.py.
-For this project, the ASKBOT->VoteAlign mappings will be done in the English (en) *.po files.
+For this project, the Askbot->VoteAlign mappings will be done in the English (en) *.po files.
 Compile new messages before starting the server:

     make messages